 Meet Charlie May the 24 year-old London based designer.
 She graduated from the University of the West of England in 2010 with a BA (hons) in Fashion Design, and achieved her London Fashion Week debut with her own label at such a young age.
 Presenting her first full Spring-Summer 2012 women’s ready-to-wear collection.
 Ms. May’s designs are a reflection of her passion for fashion which she combines with minimalism, precise interesting tailoring and impeccable finishing to clothing.
 In addition, her designs are freshly charming with simple silhouettes that slip on your body with elegance.

 CM: I was totally unaware of fashion until college, I loved shoes and was planning to open a shoe shop, so started a business course.
-It was then I started getting into Riot Grrl music and DIYing my clothes, I very quickly realised I needed to switch to Art & Design, specialising in Fashion and fell more and more in love!
+It was then I started getting into Riot Grrl music and DIYing my clothes, I very quickly realized I needed to switch to Art & Design, specializing in Fashion and fell more and more in love!

 CM: Fashion is all about design to me personally.
 A garment that makes you ask how it was made and the story behind it.
-My other passions are travel and photography which I share through my blog Girl a la Mode.
+My other passions are travel and photography which I share through my blog.

 CM: Seeing your garments being worn and loved is the absolute best feeling in the world!
 Also seeing them in editorials in a completely different context is a great feeling.
 I dislike the struggle for funding; as creating a collection is a huge money vacuum, but that is to be expected.